strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/v4-plugin-migration.md

 If you prefer to do this yourself, you just need to replace any instance of `.models` with `.contentTypes`

 :::tip
-💡 To refactor further, check out the [new getters](/developer-docs/latest/developer-resources/plugin-api-reference/server.md#usage) introduced in the Strapi v4 Plugin API
+💡 To refactor further, check out the [new getters](/developer-docs/latest/developer-resources/plugin-api-reference/server.md#usage) introduced in the v4 Plugin API
 :::

 #### Update relations